-Members of our consortium have participated in fundraising and development transactions that, in the aggregate, total or \$1 billion.
-We are confident in our above to raise the financing required to successfully complete and fulfill the Project vision.
+Members of our consortium have participated in fundraising and development transactions that, in the aggregate, total r \$1 billion.
+We are confident in our at to raise the financing required to successfully complete and fulfill the Project vision.

 Financing & Timelines